danielnachumdev/splitwise-demo/COMPONENT_DESIGN_GUIDE.md

 - [ ] Complex components extract to separate files in folders
 - [ ] Components with separate files organized in folders
 - [ ] Components with CSS files organized in folders for encapsulation
+- [ ] Components without CSS files kept as single files when appropriate
+- [ ] CSS file decision based on styling complexity, not just component complexity
 - [ ] Folder names use PascalCase
 - [ ] Each folder has an `index.ts` file for exports
 - [ ] Main component is the default export
 - [ ] Sub-components are exported for reuse if needed
 - [ ] Import paths are clean and consistent
+- [ ] Mixed approach used where some components have CSS and others don't

 ## 🚀 **Next Steps**